 Construction equipment like a jackhammer or pile driver can easily violate this level, and as a result must be permitted for use with the city so local officials are aware when construction noise will be excessive.

 Unfortunately, nearby residents aren’t always notified of permitted loud work going on, even if it’s after normal working hours, which often extend from 7 a.m. to 7 p.m. but vary based on local ordinances and are shortened on weekends.
-When you are bothered with excessive noise, document it by filing a formal complaint with the city.
-This way, any unpermitted noise can be investigated, while you may also get further details about how long any permitted noise is expected to last.
+When you are bothered by excessive noise, document it by filing a formal complaint with your city.
+This way, any unpermitted noise can be investigated, and you may also get more details about how long any permitted noise is expected to last.